Only items located in the Seattle Central College Library collection are available for request.

 1. Place your holds

 Request your items via our library catalog.
-Only place holds on items located in Seattle Central College Library Collection.

 2. Wait for your pickup notice